 I grew up thinking I hated Italian food.
-No carb filled lasagna or greasy fettuccine alfredo for this mountain girl!
+Who knew in my thirties I would discover delicious keto lasagna.
+As a kid, no carb-filled lasagna or greasy fettuccine alfredo for this mountain girl!
 This was so many years before I began running half marathons and first heard the term carbo-loading.
 Up among the pines in the mountain town I grew up in we were an hour’s drive from the nearest Olive Garden and to my family, their idea of a good Italian meal was unlimited breadsticks.

 This was so many years before I would journey to Venice in my twenties, munching my way across the canals trying tidbits at different Cicchetti eateries (Venice style tapas) along the way.
 I ate a lot of pasta with red sauces as a child and plain spaghetti just might not be my thing.
 Thank God travels to Italy showed me what authentic Italian food is really like.